amphp/socket/docs/server.md

 ## Listening

-To listen on a port or unix domain socket, you can use `Amp\Socket\Server::listen()`.
+To listen on a port or unix domain socket, you can use `Amp\Socket\Socket\listen()`.
 It's a wrapper around `stream_socket_server` that gives useful error message on failures via exceptions.

 ```php
 /**